dart-code-checker/dart-code-metrics/doc/rules/member_ordering.md

 Enforces member ordering.

-The value for `order` may be an array consisting of the following strings:
+The value for `order` may be an array consisting of the following strings (default order listed):

 - public_fields
 - private_fields